 A comprehensive infrastructure plan and design will see a traditional greenhouse also being used as a learning center for local schools.
 There is good potential for students in agriculture, agri-tourism, sciences, and more, to do both co-op and project-based learning.
 It’s important to the Monte Creek Winery team to bring the community together; we think this new greenhouse space can also celebrate other culinary arts and local artisans.

 Our Unique Diversity

 Livestock including goats, chickens and pigs share the winery’s property with grapevines and wildlife.
-Within the sweeping 1,200-acre ranch sits 75 acres of planted vineyards on either side of the Thompson River (with plenty of room to expand), a Tasting Room guest centre, horse trails, Black Angus cattle, rippling creeks, hay fields which are share cropped with neighbouring ranches, and views of the South Thompson River complete the winery’s setting.
+Within 1,200-acres of land sits 75 acres of planted vineyards on either side of the Thompson River.
+A Tasting Room guest centre, greenhouse, horse trails, Black Angus cattle, rippling creeks, hayfields, and views of the South Thompson River complete the winery’s setting.

 Besides the rows of vines, Monte Creek Winery has 2.8 acres of Haskap berries, a berry in the honeysuckle family that is native to Siberia.
 These berries are very winter hardy and produce a cylindrical blueberry that is higher in antioxidants than blueberries.
 To help pollinate these berries and more, Monte Creek Winery hosts several beehives, which produce delicious honey.

 We have animal helpers at the winery; who, aside from being cute, play very special roles on the farm.